mukeshtiwari/Dlog-zkp/README.md

 1. I am going to write a concrete implementation of Group and Field and their respective functions (addition, multiplication, division, etc), assuming the Schnorr group.
+(Finished)
 2. Then I write a power function that interacts between Group and Field and show that it respects the vector-space axioms.
+(Finished)
 3. Now that we have all the concrete implementation, we can demonstrate that they are efficient.
+(Finished)
 4. Formalise others, e.g., AND, OR sigma protocol
 5. Formalise some vote counting method where we can use our sigma protocol library to demonstrate usability.